Detective Comics, Inc. v. Bruns Publications, Inc.: Opinion of the Second Circuit

-Accordingly, the court held, the district court's injunction against Bruns was too broad, because it swept up noninfringing conduct.
+Accordingly, the court held, the district court's injunction against Bruns was too broad, because it swept up non-infringing conduct.
 Detective was entitled to relief only against cartoons "portraying any of the feats of strength or powers performed by Superman or closely imitating his costume or appearance in any feat whatever".

 Subsequent developments

 After losing, Wonderman folded and publication ceased.
 The Wonderman decision became a precedent and influenced the outcomes in subsequent Superman infringement suits, such as Superman v.
 Captain Marvel.